 While flying may get you to Sardinia the fastest, travelling by ferry allows you to take in the sights of Italy’s gorgeous Tyrrhenian Sea.

 - There are ferry routes to Sardinia from Italy, Spain and France.

-- Travel times vary from five to 14 hours, depending on your embarkation port.
+- Depending on your embarkation port, travel times vary from five to 14 hours.

 - Services are more frequent during summer – June – September when advance bookings are advised.

 Below are some of the more convenient services from Rome.
 You can find more ferry services to Sardinia here.